 While you would want to make the perfect app first time round, there are always going to be other ways to make it better and suit the user more.
 The best way to understand that is to ask the user themselves.
 Feedback is a perfect way to get your customers to tell you what they want and to filter that feedback into what’s a must-have addition or deletion, what’s possible to do with a bit of work, and what to ignore.
 By putting a feedback button on the app, you enable the client to tell you what they think would make it better.

 Once you have your feedback, you can sort out how to make your app more relevant to your customers, and send out updates periodically.
 This means that you not only end up with a better product, but can respond to security issues as they arise.
 Updates keep your app fresh and give the user more of what they want.

 However, having all of these features in your app is likely to push development costs up significantly, so it is necessary to understand what those costs could be before committing anything to code.
-You can do this by using a mobile calculator, which examines the proposed features and elements, and accurately derive a likely cost for the development of your app.
+You can do this by using a mobile app cost calculator, which examines the proposed features and elements, and accurately derive a likely cost for the development of your app.
 Once you have that, you will understand more about your investment and be able to fix a sales price or apply in-app advertising that will not only fund it but pay back your investment too.

 About the Author

 Katrin is the Marketing Manager at AnvilEight.
 AnvilEight is a company of professionals with industry experience that provides software development services.
 The company creates web and mobile applications for both businesses and individuals.
 Their mission is to provide high quality technology services locally, nationally and internationally while making it easy to work inside the company and with the company from outside.